 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Soft tissue sarcoma is a type of cancer that grows in the body’s soft connective tissue including muscle, nerves, tendons, fat, and walls of blood and lymph vessels.
-Soft tissue sarcomas can be divided into two main types:
+Soft tissue sarcoma is a type of cancer that grows in the body’s soft connective tissue including:

-Soft tissue sarcomas are named for the tissue which they most resemble:
+Soft tissue sarcomas are named for the tissue that they most resemble:

-Certain inherited conditions can increase risk for soft tissue sarcomas.
-Children who have been exposed to ionizing radiation are also at higher risk.
-Treatment for soft tissue sarcoma usually includes surgery, chemotherapy, and/or radiation therapy.
+Certain conditions passed through families can increase risk for soft tissue sarcomas.
+Children who have been exposed to radiation are also at higher risk.
+Treatment for soft tissue sarcoma usually includes surgery, chemotherapy, or radiation therapy.

 Drummond CJ, Hanna JA, Garcia MR, Devine DJ, Heyrana AJ, Finkelstein D, Rehg JE, Hatley ME.
 Hedgehog Pathway Drives Fusion-Negative Rhabdomyosarcoma Initiated From Non-myogenic Endothelial Progenitors.
 Cancer Cell.
 2018 Jan 8;33(1):108-124.e5. https://www.cell.com/cancer-cell/abstract/S1535-6108(17)30524-X. doi: 10.1016/j.ccell.2017.12.001.

 "Two years off therapy, we are cancer free but still not at the 5-year mark.
 As time passes, I find that my worries change.
 The stress of cancer is still there.
 'Scanxiety' hits as our 6-month checkup time gets closer.
 But what I look for now are more post-therapy effects, especially related to proton beam radiation because it just hasn’t been around long enough to know what to expect."